JC-LL/crokus/README.md

 Crokus is a simple C parser written in Ruby, for experimental purpose.

 Crokus parses a fair subset of C, using outrageous tricks : many test examples are provided in the tests directory.
 Make your own opinion whether Crokus is helpful for you or not (drop me an email !).
-But don't challenge it too much :-)

 Crokus generates an AST (abstract syntax tree), that can be visualized using Graphviz.
 Crokus also generates a control-flow graph of each function in the C code.